jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_overview.rst

   information about adding video files to courses that run on Edge, see :ref:`Step 3.
 Upload a Video for an edx Edge Course <Upload Video>`.

-This section provides an overview of the video process for edX partners.
+This section provides an overview of the automated video process for edX partners.
 This process creates a single video ID for each video.
 This video ID represents files for each of the different video formats as well as the hosting services for these files.
 The following diagram shows a simplified view of this process.

 .. image:: ../../../../shared/images/encoding_proc_overview.png
  :width: 700